onap/integration/docs/integration-labs.rst

    - The Continuous Deployment (CD) Labs
    - The Orange openlab

-Additionnaly integration contributors may deal with their own lab pushing results in the integration portal (See DT http://testresults.opnfv.org/onap-integration/dt/dt.html)
+Additionally integration contributors may deal with their own lab pushing results in the integration portal (See DT http://testresults.opnfv.org/onap-integration/dt/dt.html)

 Windriver/Intel lab